PLSysSec/simple_library_example/README.md

 # Simple library example
-An example application that simulates a typical image parsing program The library simulates a typilcal image decoding library such as libjpeg Good example for porting to rlbox and testing its features.
+An example application that simulates a typical image parsing program The library simulates a typical image decoding library such as libjpeg This is meant to serve as a toy example for RLBox.

+You can find the RLBox tutorial [here](https://docs.rlbox.dev).
+After reading this tutorial you should be able to migrate this application to using sandboxed libraries using RLBox.

 Build with